Election Assistance Commission: History

 In its 2004 budget, Congress again allocated $1.5 billion to fund HAVA.
 By January 2004, the EAC did not have permanent offices or budget, even though it was required to publish state election reform plans in the Federal Register before money for new voting equipment could be disbursed to the states.

 On December 6, 2006 Caroline Hunter and Rosemary E. Rodriguez were nominated by President George W. Bush to replace Ray Martinez and Paul DeGregorio.
 They were confirmed by the U.S. Senate on February 15, 2007.

 In 2010, the EAC lost its quorum of Commissioners, after the resignation or end of term of Hunter (2008), Rodriguez (2009) and Hillman (2010), preventing many normal operational duties; and was without any Commissioners by 2011 after the resignation of Davidson.
 Bills were subsequently drafted to end the Commission.
-Specifically, Representative Gregg Harper introduced a bill to windup the EAC and transfer some of its functions to the Federal Election Commission.
+Specifically, U.S. Representative Gregg Harper introduced a bill to wind up the EAC and transfer some of its functions to the Federal Election Commission.

 The EAC did not regain a quorum until December 16, 2014, when the U.S. Senate confirmed three Commissioners, Thomas Hicks, Matthew V. Masterson, and Christy McCormick.
 Masterson resigned in 2018; and on January 2, 2019, President Donald Trump's nominees, Benjamin Hovland and Donald Palmer, were confirmed by the US Senate, and took office in February 2019.
+In July 2026, President Donald Trump removed the remaining members of the commission several months before the midterm elections.
+The two Democratic commissioners, Thomas Hicks and Benjamin Hovland, were dismissed by the White House, while Republican commissioner Christy McCormick resigned.
+The White House said that Trump had the authority to remove members of independent federal agencies and cited a recent Supreme Court decision as the basis for the action.
+Democrats and voting rights advocates criticized the removals, saying they weakened an independent agency that supports election officials, certifies voting systems, and provides guidance on election administration.